gobindaghosh/TestRepo/README.md

 After staging using $git difftool command is not showing any output.
 When I wrote the line above, and then run $git difftool then the comparison showed the result between staged version and the modified version.
 Now let me stage it.
+We can compare to commit using their first 8 characters of their commit hash